timmens/social-cost-ai/src/project/presentation/second_pres/main.md

 - Existing hardware was too old
     - Specifically: GPU was too old
+    - Decision to buy and use a RTX 3060

-- Replace this component: 17.
+- Replace this component: 13.
 June 2022
-    - Works perfectly!
+    - Works perfectly! (since 17.
+June 2022)

 - Build computing infrastructure <span style="color: green;">&#10004;</span>